 Take a break.

-Start small and work you way up.
+Start small and work your way up.

 If you’re anything like me, before you were feeling burnt out creatively, you were probably planning content so far out in advance across different platforms!
 While it can be tempting to get back to creating and planning content at that same capacity, allow yourself to work in much smaller and more manageable chunks until you’re ready to get back into large batches of content.
 Let yourself ease back in.